Families flocked to the eight annual Kidfest at McGee Park on Saturday.

 Dr. Mike Rankin said sometimes families haven't found pediatricians for their children yet.
 A receptionist at the booth set up appointments for these families.

 Rankin said it is important for children to receive yearly well-child check ups so that doctors can monitor their development.
+While most of the purpose behind well-child check ups is preventive medicine, the check-ups also ensure that the children receive their vaccines.

 Another booth handed out plastic graduation caps and fill-in diplomas as a way to encourage children to go to college.
 The booth featured a board with pegs sticking out.
 Children were encouraged to put a token at the top and drop it, allowing it to bounce from peg to peg until it landed on an image at the bottom.
 This image would tell the kids what they are going to be when they grow up.